rtlabs-com/p-net/doc/creating_gsdml_files.rst

 Use the ``<TimingProperties>`` element to define the sending of cyclic IO data.
 The ``SendClock`` attribute contains a list of all supported send cycle times, in units of 31.25 us.
-Defaults to "32", which corresponds to 1 ms.
+Defaults to "32", which corresponds to 1 ms. Note that the list must contain the value ``32``.
-It should match the value ``min_device_interval`` in the p-net configuration.
+(See also the ``MinDeviceInterval`` attribute in another element).
 The attribute ``ReductionRatio`` defines how much the sending can be slowed down, and defaults to "1 2 4 8 16 32 64 128 256 512".